First impressions of Persona 5, the Atlus title I’ve waited so long for! The game I specifically bought my PS4 to play.

 Voice-over is decent.
 I say decent, not superb, for I’m bugged by how Japanese family names are given American pronunciations.
 SaKAmoto.
 TaKAmaki.
 With the second syllabus always on a rise.
 I might be nit-picking, but come on.
 There’s an Anime with Sakamoto in the title.
 Couldn’t the pronunciations be more “Japanese?”
 Just so to preserve the overall ambience of the game?

 In terms of humour, P5 on par with earlier Persona titles.
 Where I am now, things are just getting interesting.
-Morgana’s many comments and insults would be something to look forward to.
+Morgana’s many comments and insults is something to look forward to.

 I’m undecided about the story at the moment.
 I do like the in medias res style of the prologue, which is starkly different from earlier Persona titles.
 However, this quickly reverted to the usual formula of individual persona awakenings.
 With there being quite a few main characters, this is going to take a while before it ends.